findonflow/iou/README.md

 An IOU is a promise that a sender will send X amount of FT to a recipient.

 The core concept here is an *IOU*.
 It has the following semantics
- - an IOU is created from a resource stored in a users storage (to guarantee sender)
+ - an IOU is created from a proxy resource stored in a users storage (to guarantee sender), user need to sign because we borrow from his storage
+ - an IOU is created from a Vault of a type that only dapper can do, so dapper needs to sign.
  - an IOU has the capablity to a receiver that is **immutable**, this guarnatees that the funds will **always** go to the intended receipient.
 It cannot be transferred to another user.
  - an IOU has a Type that corresponds to the DUC/FUT vaults
  - an IOU has an amount that can be updated since an IOU can be topped up